-The theater district's 414 Hotel is something of an anomaly.
-It's a quirky and inexpensive boutique hotel carved out of two historical townhouses separated by a charming, internal courtyard in the middle of the area's flashing lights, high-rises, and pricey hotels.
+The Theater District’s 414 Hotel is something of an anomaly.
+It’s a quirky and inexpensive boutique hotel carved from two historical townhouses separated by a charming, internal courtyard in the middle of the area’s flashing lights, high-rises, and truly pricey hotels.

 Pros: Location, location, location

 Once the turn-of-the-century stamping ground of writer Edith Wharton, the 165-room hotel is now a favorite budget option for visiting Midwesterners, European backpackers, and anyone else who steps into the grand, gilded lobby.
 Though prices are relatively low and the amenities modern, the sophisticated Old New York feel remains intact.
 One almost expects to see John Astor himself glide into the expansive front room to eat his fill of the free muffins and coffee set out each morning.

 225 E. 17th St., nr.
 Third Ave.; 212-475-2845

 Pros: Gritty glamour

 The setting for Woody Allen’s 1993 Manhattan Murder Mystery, this is one of the most love-them-or-hate-thems of the bunch.
 The lobby is teeny, and the rooms, all decorated differently, are in a time warp.
 Mine has shiny prints, slight wallpaper peels, and dark-wood furnishings that are very Addams Family.
 The bedding is reasonably clean but flimsy, with a thin comforter.
 There are both shared and private bathrooms, and basically no services, but given the hotel’s shockingly affordable standard-room rate in low season, ordering in from Joe Jr.’s on Third Avenue isn’t such a hassle.

 NYLO New York City